 Some state legislators – such as Virginia’s governor Terry McAuliffe – are proposing the development of “automated corridors” rather than allowing self-driving cars on any public road.
 Arizona’s Gov. Doug Ducey’s 2015 executive order, for example, not only supported the testing and operation of autonomous vehicles, but also established pilot programs at state universities and established a “self-driving vehicle oversight committee” headed by his office.

 The confluence of on-demand mobility (as in smartphone apps and GPS location), connected cars and electrified vehicles have created today’s resurgence in newly-minted auto legislation.
 At every level, government bodies are defining terms like “autonomous vehicle,” “self-driving motorized vehicle” and “zero emissions charging stations.”

 These definitions are the foundation of a new American transportation system that’s more connected, sustainable and safer.
-They are now being written into state codes such as California’s Cal.
-Civ.
-Code 4745, 6713.
-This provides unrestricted installation or use of an EV charging station in an owner’s parking space.
+They are now being written into state codes such as California Civil Code 4745 and California Civil Code 6713.
+These provide unrestricted installation and use of an EV charging station in an owner’s parking space.